FranckRJ/CPP-trainings/traning-move.pt1.md

 ### 3.4.
 What C++17 brings us

-In the beginning I've said that what the standard says for C++17 apply for C++14 as well if copy elision is not disabled, that's not 100% true, there is one new feature that the guaranteed copy elision brings us: \*moving\* unmovable types.
-In fact we're not moving anything, because the move part is elided, but when you see the code it looks like it.
-Here's an example.
+In the beginning I've said that what the standard says for C++17 apply for C++14 as well if copy elision is not disabled, that's not 100% true, there is one new feature that the guaranteed copy elision brings us: "moving" unmovable types.
+In fact we're not moving anything, because the move part is elided, but when you see the code it looks like we do.
+Here's an example:

 ```cpp
 UnmovableClass iBuildStuff()